meribold/TrackHack/README.md

 cells in sequences of phase shift images obtained using digital holographic microscopy.
 Only grayscale bitmaps are supported as input.

-It's written in C++ and uses some Boost libraries (Filesystem, Regex, Thread) and wxWidgets.
+Written in C++ using some Boost libraries (Filesystem, Regex, Thread) and wxWidgets.
 Building on GNU/Linux and Windows (using MSYS2 and MinGW-w64) should work.

 Developed at the University of Muenster.